 - Have a Palliative Performance Scale (PPS) of 40 or less

 - Recognize that resuscitation is not a service that we provide

 - Understand that no extensive diagnostics or treatments are offered other than those required for symptom and pain management and comfort measures

 - Live in or have family members who live in the Greater Toronto area

 Exceptions to these criteria may be assessed on a case by case basis.
 Under government guidelines, the average length of stay is anticipated to be 21 days or less.

-Anyone applying to the Residential Program is required to have their attending health care professional complete a Common Palliative Referral Form, which may be emailed, faxed (416-626-7285) or dropped off at the Hospice.
-The In-take Coordinator will review the information and respond to you within two working days.
+Anyone applying to the Residential Program is required to have their attending health care professional complete a Common Palliative Referral Form and fax the completed form to (416-626-7285).
+You will receive a fax confirmation.